• Skip to primary navigation

 I’m very excited to share my Quick Banoffee Curd (Banana & Toffee Curd) with you today which takes just 10 minutes to make from start to finish!

-A house full of family over Easter and a poorly cat (Coco) has meant I haven’t had time develop any recipes recently but sometimes inspiration just hits you and Bingo!
+A house full of family over Easter and a poorly cat (Coco) has meant I haven’t had time to develop any recipes recently but sometimes inspiration just hits you and Bingo!

 Quick Banoffee Curd (Banana & Toffee Curd) all the taste of Banoffee Pie in a jar!- Fab Food 4 All